qudos-workshop/qudos2019/program.md

 <td class="tg-baqh">9:30</td>
 <td class="tg-baqh">10:15</td>
 <td class="tg-baqh">Keynote</td>
-<th class="tg-yw4l">NEWS!
+<td class="tg-yw4l">NEWS!
 Prof. Dr. Ian Gorton on "Engineering at Hyperscale - Architectural Issues and Challenges"

 <b>Abstract</b>.
 It seems difficult to believe that Web sites such as Youtube.com
 (debuted in November 2005) and Facebook.com (public access in 2006) have been around for barely a decade.
 In 2015 Youtube had more than a billion